susmoyd21/SCTMC_Encoder/README.md

 3. Next, run all the cells.
 At the end, four files will be generated, three machine readable files (.sta,.tra,.lab) and one human readable file (.prism) with names 'ats<filename>' in the directory 'SCTMC_Encoder-main'.

-4. Copy the output files to the subdirectory '/Home/prism/4.6-linux64/bin'.

 For Running the Output Model in PRISM:

 Please refer to the PRISM website (https://www.prismmodelchecker.org/) for instructions on building your model, model-checking and making changes to settings.